dulnan/nuxt-multi-cache/docs/content/en/caches/component.md

 the final key used to identify a cache entry!
 This is just a workaround (or you could call it a hack), so that we're able to use the existing caching implementation of vue-server-renderer.

+You can import the `getServerCacheKey` method to build the key including the cache tags.

 **components/Footer.vue**
 ```vue